ComScore

 Caraway

-For the home cook who wants her kitchen to look as good as the food she’s making in it, there’s Caraway.
-It comes in a slew of muted, cheerful colorways like perracotta (a creamy brownish rose) and sage (a calming green), but it’s not just Instagram-friendly: It’s made with a ceramic non-stick coating that can handle temperatures up to 550°F, it can go from stove top to oven and it won’t add unwanted chemicals to your meals.
-Every piece in the set is stove-top agnostic, a fancy way of saying it works with induction, gas and electric ranges, plus they ship in recyclable, environmentally conscious packaging.
-(Psst: We rated the set 90 out of 100 in our PureWow100 review.)
+Caraway's wares also come in a slew of muted, cheerful colorways like perracotta (a creamy brownish rose) and sage (a calming green), but they're not just Instagram-friendly.
+They're also made with a ceramic non-stick coating that can handle temperatures up to 550°F, so the pieces can go from stove to oven and without adding unwanted chemicals to your meals.
+Every piece in the set is stovetop agnostic, a fancy way of saying it works with induction, gas and electric ranges.

 Fast Facts